groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/GettingStarted.md

 }
 ```

 The ``Queryable`` protocol has two requirements: a default value, and a Combine publisher.
 The publisher is built from the `DatabaseQueue` stored in the environment (you'll adapt this sample code if you prefer another type).
-The publisher tracks database changes with GRDB [ValueObservation].
+In the sample code, the publisher tracks database changes with GRDB [ValueObservation].
 The default value is used until the publisher publishes its initial value.

 > Note: In the above sample code, we make sure the views are *immediately* fed with database content with the `scheduling: .immediate` option.
 This prevents any blank state, "flash of missing content", or unwanted initial animation.
 >